-Many think of a Will Graham Celebration as a special outreach-a wonderful opportunity to hear a powerful Gospel message, see well- known Christian artists perform, and observe hundreds go forward to make a commitment to Christ.
+Many think of a Will Graham Celebration as a special outreach-a wonderful opportunity to hear a powerful Gospel message, see well-known Christian artists perform, and observe hundreds go forward to make a commitment to Christ.
 It is all of these things.
-However, like an iceberg, what happens at the Celebration is only 10 percent of the story.
-Preparation represent 45 percent of the work.
-The remaining 45 percent takes place after the Celebration in the form of follow-up.
+However, like an iceberg, there is more to it than first meets the eye.
+What happens at the Celebration is only 10% of the story.
+Preparation represents 45% of the work.
+The remaining 45% takes place after the Celebration in the form of follow-up.
 The process can be broken down into three broad phases: